stormpath/stormpath-sdk-node/docs/app/views/accountStoreMapping.md

   </tbody>
 </table>

 #### Returns

-void;
 If the request fails, the callback's first parameter (`err`) will report the failure.
-If the request succeeds, the instance of  [Application](application) will be provided to the `callback` as the callback's second parameter.
+If the request succeeds, the instance of  [Application](application) will be provided to the callback as the callback's second parameter.

 ---

 <a name="setApplication"></a>
 ### <span class="member">method</span> setApplication(application)